Jasonlobo21/tp/docs/UserGuide.md

 Range of accepted weight: 1kg - 1000kg (takes in decimal values)

-Range of accepted reps: 1 - 1000
+Range of accepted reps: 1 - 1000 (takes in integer values only)

-Range of accepted sets: 1 - 100
+Range of accepted sets: 1 - 100 (takes in integer values only)

 Format: `add workout <exercise> /w <weight in kg> /r <reps> /s <sets> /d <DD/MM/YYYY>`